expressjs/multer/README.md

 ### inMemory

-If this Boolean value is true, the file.buffer property holds the data in-memory that Multer would have written to disk.
+If this Boolean value is `true`, the `file.buffer` property holds the data in-memory that Multer would have written to disk.
 The dest option is still populated and the path property contains the proposed path to save the file.
 Defaults to `false`.

 ```js
 inMemory: true
 ```

+**WARNING**: Uploading very large files, or relatively small files in large numbers very quickly, can cause your application to run out of memory when `inMemory` is set to`tue`.

 ### rename(fieldname, filename)